jumptrading/influx-spout/README.md

 # latency.
 batch = 10

-# The maximum amount of message data a writer worker is allowed to collect.
+# The maximum amount of message data a writer worker may collect.
 If
 # this limit is reached, a write to InfluxDB is performed.
-batch_max_mb = 10
+batch_max_size = "10MB"

 # The maximum amount of time a writer worker is allowed to hold on to collected
 # data.
 If this limit is reached, a write to InfluxDB is performed.